 - Malware that has modified system files and removing those files may leave the system unusable.

 - Malware that has modified an existing registry value rather than creating a new value

 - Malware has created a registry value in a user hive, and the user hasn't been logging on.
 See this article on remotely loading a user hive to remediate a user key.

 NOTE: There are cases where the Remediation may fail, most often due to the file being in use.
 The agent will attempt to stop services and scheduled tasks, but it does not explicitly terminate processes.
-If the process is running, it may prevent the associated file from being removed; manual Remediation is required in these cases.
-In some cases the agent might be waiting on a reboot in order to gain access to the malicious file.
+A running process may prevent the associated file from being removed; Manual Remediation is then required.
+In some cases, the agent might be waiting on a reboot in order to gain access to the malicious file.